Fourth normal form: Example

 In contrast, if the pizza varieties offered by a restaurant sometimes did legitimately vary from one delivery area to another, the original three-column table would satisfy 4NF.

 Ronald Fagin demonstrated that it is always possible to achieve 4NF.
-Rissanen's theorem is also applicable on multivalued dependencies.
+Rissanen's theorem is also applicable to multivalued dependencies.

 4NF in practice

 A 1992 paper by Margaret S. Wu notes that the teaching of database normalization typically stops short of 4NF, perhaps because of a belief that tables violating 4NF (but meeting all lower normal forms) are rarely encountered in business applications.
 This belief may not be accurate, however.
 Wu reports that in a study of forty organizational databases, over 20% contained one or more tables that violated 4NF while meeting all lower normal forms.

 Normalization beyond 4NF

 Only in rare situations does a 4NF table not conform to the higher normal form 5NF.
 These are situations in which a complex real-world constraint governing the valid combinations of attribute values in the 4NF table is not implicit in the structure of that table.